mygoare/douban-zufang/readme.md

-###program capture zufang-SH info from douban, will send email when updated.
+###program capture zufang-SH info from douban, filter the content, send email when updated.

 ###May Sergey Li like it.